Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_introduction/tasty_bytes_introduction.md

 Duration: 6

 ### Overview
 For this Quickstart, you will use the Snowflake web interface known as Snowsight.
-If this is your first time leveraging Snowsight we would highly consider taking a look at our [Snowsight Documentation](https://docs.snowflake.com/en/user-guide/ui-snowsight) for a high-level walkthrough.
+If this is your first time leveraging Snowsight, we highly recommend taking a look at our [Snowsight Documentation](https://docs.snowflake.com/en/user-guide/ui-snowsight) for a high-level walkthrough.

 ### Step 1 - Accessing Snowflake via URL
 - Open a browser window and enter the URL of your Snowflake Account.
 If you do not already have a Snowflake account please revisit the previous section to sign up for a Free Snowflake Trial Account.